andyljones/megastep/docs/tutorials/minimal-env/index.rst

     <video controls src="/_static/minimal.mp4" autoplay loop muted type="video/mp4" width=640></video>

 It might not look like much, but this is the basis off which we'll later build an :ref:`exploration env
-<exploration-env>` and an :ref:`deathmatch env <deathmatch-env>`.
+<explorer-env>` and an :ref:`deathmatch env <deathmatch-env>`.
 Getting this boring little environment working
 first will let us discuss a lot of the fundamentals of megastep without getting caught up in the details of a specific task.

 This is a very detailed tutorial.
+It's 2,500 words to discuss :github:`fifty lines of code
-If you'd prefer to explore the libary on your own, see the :ref:`Playing With Megastep <playing>` page.
+<megastep/demo/envs/minimal.py>`.
+If you'd prefer to explore the libary on your own, take a look at :ref:`Playing With
+Megastep <playing>`.

 Setup
 *****